Eagles

 PE kits are best sent in on Monday and kept in school until Friday when they can go home for a wash.

-Science: Biology: Variation: to investigate variation.
+Science: Biology: to investigate Darwin's finches.